LeMikaelF/blog/_posts/2024-07-12-json-serialization.md

 -----

 [//]: # (@formatter:off)
-[^1]: JsonPath also supports filters, projections, array slices, and recursive addressing.
+[^1]: JsonPath also supports filters, projections, array slices, recursive addressing, and more.
 Read more about it [here](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html).
 [^2]: Spring Kafka and Spring Cloud use a slightly different `HandlerMethodArgumentResolver` interface, this one from the Spring Messaging project.

 [//]: # (@formatter:on)